Home Warranty Contractor Networks: How They Work & What to Expect

 Vetting and Selection Requirements

-To join a home warranty contractor network, service providers must meet a strict set of baseline requirements.
-While specifics vary by company, the standard criteria include:
+To join a major home warranty contractor network, service providers must meet a baseline set of requirements.
+While specifics vary by company, the standard 2026 criteria look like this:

 Requirement Details